 There are two different flavors of our SDKs.
 The Android and iOS implementations utilize a framework library that you will link into your application.
 You will make direct iOS and Android calls to this library.

 The Windows IPC SDK is a bit different.
 Instead of a library, we provide you with a Windows service.
 This service has an install package in GitHub that is used to setup your environment.

 - Download the SDK.
 Here are the GitHub repositories for each of the SDKs.
-If you are not familiar with GitHub, check out this great tutorial.

 - Read the README.MD file.
 This markdown file will give you instructions on how to setup your development environment and instructions on how the directories are organized.

 - Test Your Environment.
 Now that you have your environment setup, check it out by compiling the sample app.
 The README.MD file will point you to where it is located in the repository..

 - Read the Getting Started Guide.
 The Getting Started Guide will give you all of the details on how the API is implemented.
 While you are doing this, take a look at the examples in the sample app.